elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/authcache/modules/authcache_varnish/README.txt

     $conf['reverse_proxy'] = TRUE;
     $conf['reverse_proxy_addresses'] = array('a.b.c.d');
-    // Replace 'a.b.c.d' with the IP address of the revers proxy server.
+    // Replace 'a.b.c.d' with the IP address of the reverse proxy server.

+Some web servers restore the original client IP address before before handing over the request to PHP/Drupal, e.g. Nginx when configured with the real_ip module.
+In this case a shared secret can be configured in settings.php as well as in the vcl_miss() subroutine.

+    $conf['authcache_varnish_passphrase'] = 'correct horse battery staple';

 For testing purposes it is possible to disable the reverse proxy check by placing the following line into the settings.php file: